jesperborgstrup/bitmessage-wireshark-dissector/README.md

 It can currently recognize the the version, verack, addr, inv, and getdata message types as well as the getpubkey, pubkey, msg, and broadcast object types.

-Of course, it is only possible to view the unencrypted message with this dissector.
+Of course, it is only possible to view the unencrypted payload with this dissector.

 See the related blog post at https://jesper.borgstrup.dk/2014/01/bitmessage-protocol-dissector-for-wireshark/